You have bought defective goods from a supplier, which has

 so the supplier sues you.
 You defend the claim on the basis that

-the supplier has given you defective goods, but decide against
+the supplier has given you defective goods, but you do not yet

-pursuing your claim for damages – you want to see how this
+pursue your claim for damages - you want to see how this claim

-claim plays out before incurring the substantial costs of pursuing
+plays out before going to the cost of pursuing your own.

 You reach a settlement with the supplier, which makes no

 reference to any claim for damages you might have, and then

 commence your own claim against the supplier.
 But is it too late?

 Have you lost the opportunity to pursue your claim?

 Pty Ltd HCA 45, the High Court laid down the principles

 which came to be known as "Anshun estoppel".
 In essence,